Public cohort data → Full methodology → Audit log →

 No. Your messages pass through the proxy to reach the AI provider.
 Our audit and billing logs contain metadata only — token counts, timestamps, provider, and billing meters.
 Prompt and response content is not persisted beyond the compression step.
 Retention windows, sub-processors, and data-subject rights are enumerated in our Data Processing Agreement.

 Yes.
 The Free tier gives you the drop-in proxy endpoint — point your existing OpenAI or Anthropic SDK at Ordica with one environment variable — 10,000 requests per month, and a savings dashboard.
 No credit card required.
 You get the same compression engine as paid tiers.
-When you're ready for higher limits and the full optimization profile, Pro and Enterprise are there.

 Your provider API key transits the Ordica proxy in-memory.
 We use it to authenticate with the provider you chose — OpenAI, Anthropic, xAI, or Google — on your behalf for that single request, then discard it when the request completes.
 We do not retain it, log it, store it in a database, or share it.
 The key is used only to reach the provider endpoint you designated; it never leaves that path.